MicrosoftEdge/WebView2Samples/WebView2APISample/README.md

 ![alt text](documentation/Screenshots/Sample-App-Screenshot.PNG)

 The WebView2APISample is an example of an application that embeds a WebView within a Win32 native application.
 It is built as a Win32 [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) project and makes use of both C++ and HTML/CSS/JavaScript in the WebView2 environment.

 The API Sample showcases a selection of WebView2’s event handlers and API methods that allow a native Win32 application to directly interact with a WebView and vice versa.

 If this is your first time using WebView, we recommend first following the [Getting Started](https://docs.microsoft.com/microsoft-edge/hosting/webview2/gettingstarted) guide, which goes over how to create a WebView2 and walks through some basic WebView2 functionality.

-To learn more specifics about events and API Handlers in WebView2, you can refer to the [WebView2 Reference Documentation](https://docs.microsoft.com/microsoft-edge/hosting/webview2/reference-webview2).
+To learn more specifics about events and API Handlers in WebView2, you can refer to the [WebView2 Reference Documentation](https://docs.microsoft.com/microsoft-edge/hosting/webview2/webview2-api-reference).

 ## Prerequisites

 - [Microsoft Edge (Chromium)](https://www.microsoftedgeinsider.com/download/) installed on a supported OS.
 Currently we recommend the latest version of the Edge Canary channel.
 - [Visual Studio](https://visualstudio.microsoft.com/vs/) with C++ support installed.
+- Latest pre-release version of our [WebView2 SDK](https://aka.ms/webviewnuget), which is included in this project.

 ## Build the WebView2 API Sample